 A Network Policy controls access to your Snowflake account based on IP address.
 It is built from two lists: ALLOWED_IP_LIST (IP addresses that are permitted to connect) and BLOCKED_IP_LIST (IP addresses that are denied).

--- Network Policy の作成
+-- Create the Network Policy

 CREATE OR REPLACE NETWORK POLICY corp_network_policy